ajinasokan/autopilot/README.md

 ## Getting started

-Add to pubspec:
+Add autopilot to pubspec:

 ```
 dependencies:
   autopilot:
 ```

-Create `main_test.dart` along side of your main file like this:
+Create `main_test.dart` along side of your `main.dart` file like this:

 ```dart
 import 'main.dart' as app;